thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 ## About the tutorial template

 This tutorial can be used in one of two ways:
-* For providing a walkthrough of a particular feature
+* For providing a walkthrough of a particular feature.
 * Walking users through completing a small project.

 Ideally, your users already completed a quickstart or "getting started" tutorial and have a general understanding of your product.